LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 ```
 # Get only the prestim silence by combining using an INTERSECTION (AND) operation
-only_prestim = signal.combine('CorrectTrial', 'PreStimSilence', op='intersection')
+only_prestim = signal.combine_epochs('CorrectTrial', 'PreStimSilence', op='intersection')
 data = signal.select_epochs(only_prestim)

 # Remove the prestim silence by combining using a DIFFERENCE (XOR) operation
-no_prestim = signal.combine('CorrectTrial', 'PreStimSilence', op='difference')
+no_prestim = signal.combine_epochs('CorrectTrial', 'PreStimSilence', op='difference')
 ```

 ### How do I get the average response to a particular TORC?

-Rather than just NaNing data with `signal.select()`, you may also create a 3D array by making a 2D array for every occurence of a particular epoch_name.
+Rather than just NaNing data with `signal.select_epochs()`, you may also create a 3D array by making a 2D array for every occurence of a particular epoch_name.

 ```
 data = signal.fold_by('TORC_3983')